Yidne21/InternetProgramming/README.md

 # InternetProgramming

-<p> This repository contains lab practice and project for my college intenet programming course <p/>
+<p> This repository contains lab practice and project for the college intenet programming course <p/>